• Skip to primary navigation

 Boursin Horseradish Sauce

-• In a small saucepan over medium-low heat, add the Boursin cheese, 2 teaspoons of water, and horseradish.
+• In a small saucepan over medium-low heat, add the Boursin cheese, water (you can add more if needed to thin out), and horseradish.
 Use a spoon to break up the cheese and stir continuously until the cheese has completely melted (making sure that the cheese doesn’t burn).
 Once melted, remove from heat and set aside.

 • Place the crostini on a serving platter, and add a small piece of steak on top of each piece.
 Top with a spoonful of the horseradish cheese sauce.
 Drizzle with balsamic glaze and chopped chives.